 Sea salt and pepper

-Heat a medium sized frypan and add the oil.
-Gently fry the onion, garlic and celery until soft.
-Place the mince, sage, breadcrumbs, parmesan and onion mixture into a large mixing bowl.
+To make the Mini Meatloaves place the mince, onion, garlic, celery, sage, breadcrumbs, parmesan into a large mixing bowl.
 Add the beaten egg, season with salt and pepper and mix with your hands until well combined.
 You should have a really nice thick consistency that doesn’t stick to your hands.
 Break the mixture up into four equal portions and shape each portion into little mini loaves.
 Spread out a slice of prosciutto and lay your mini meat loaf along it lengthways.
 Fold up the ends and then wrap the other two pieces around the loaf so you have a neat, little bundle with the ends all tucked in.
 Repeat with the three remaining loaves.
 Place the loaves on a lined baking tray and bake for approximately 40 minutes.

 Remove the meat loaves from the oven and allow to rest for 5 minutes.
 With a sharp knife, slice each one in half diagonally.
 Serve an equal portion of mash on four serving plates.
 Arrange a meatloaf on each plate and drizzle over the tomato sauce.
 Sprinkle over the remaining parsley and serve with a bowl of steamed greens or a crisp green salad.